Well, I don't expect it to mollify very many of you, but I'm going to tell you anyway.

 Saw the clock.

-Gotta take a break.
+Got to take a break.

 Be right back.

-From the Hill.com, Democrat anxiety hangs over Clinton.
+From thehill.com, Democrat anxiety hangs over Clinton.

-You would think, my God, we've already got Utopia, Utopia happened last night.
+You would think, my God, we've already got utopia.

 It's over.

-We won!
+We won.

-And it's all this is so great.
+And the donuts is so great.

 Hillary didn't blow it.

-Because here at the Hill.com, Alexander Bolton, Democrat Anxiety hangs over Clinton.
+Because here at thehill.com, Alexander Bolton, Democrat anxiety hangs over Clinton.

 The Democrats are worried about Hillary Clinton's inability to separate herself from Donald Trump in the polls, even after what they believe was a largely successful convention that represented a real step toward party unity.

-I'm gonna make you a prediction.
+I'm going to make you a prediction.

-I won't be surprised if it backfires to a certain extent on a certain percentage of that voting base.
+This patriotism, this USA, this flag flying stuff, I won't be surprised if it backfires to a certain extent on a certain percentage of that voting base.

-And if the Democrats all of a sudden try to start telling everybody how much they Love America and how patriotic they are.
+And if the Democrats all of a sudden try to start telling everybody how much they love America and how patriotic they are, they run the risk of losing a lot of Bernie people.

 But I'm telling you, this is more serious than you think.